 I wrote!
 Reader NotesGo to section

-“I said to Xavi: look, I have a machine that doesn't I use, if it makes you happy, me too and the boy will make it very Happy.
-It was two minutes of talk and we said, “Let's go ahead.”
-Xavi is took care of the shipment and I put the machine,” said the young tennis player.
+“I said to Xavi: Look, I have a machine that I don't use, if it makes you happy, me too and the boy is going to make him very happy.
+It was two minutes of talk and we said 'let's go ahead. ' Xavi took care of the shipment and I put the machine on,” said the young tennis player.

 “It was as exciting for him as it was for me.
-It's moving that the image has gone so far.
-It's a nice gesture that didn't cost us anything at all because it was something minimal in economic terms,” the tennis player stressed.
+It moves that the image has come so far.
+It's a nice gesture that didn't cost us anything at all because it was something minimal in the economic”, stressed the tennis player.

-“ Boys take two hours to walk to the club, they have a lot of passion and all they want to do is play tennis.
-It attracts you a lot of attention and invites you to move forward the thought that there are people who have it much harder,” he reflected.
+“The boys take two hours to walk to the club, they have a lot of passion and all they want to do is play tennis.
+It catches your attention and invites you to go ahead thinking that there are people who have it much harder,” he said.

-SOURCE: Vía País
+SOURCE: Via País

 Publication Date: 06/12/2019

 A plant that has its symbolism and tradition in Argentine customs.
 Above all, it has prominence in a...

 We make you the top 5 of the most controversial and scary cases in Argentina.
 Some of them even have...